 Who pays for my car repairs?
 Who pays for my rental car?
 When you’ve been in a car accident, you have questions and concerns.
 We understand being without your car can add to the frustration and confusion.
-Below is helpful information regarding property damage claims, getting a rental car, and what happens if your car is a total loss.
+We have dealt with countless cases of property damage in Las Vegas so if you need a property damage lawyer contact us now.
+In addition, below is helpful information regarding property damage claims, getting a rental car, and what happens if your car is a total loss.
 This information is not intended to be used as legal advice.
 Every case is different and you should contact your car insurance representative with questions specific to your policy.

 It is also important to note that when it comes to property damage, the insurance company will only work with the registered owner of the vehicle- regardless of who was driving the car at the time of the accident.
 Notify your insurance company as soon as possible.

 REMINDER: Don’t give any recorded statements or sign any documents without consulting with our office.

 My car is damaged and I need transportation.
 Who pays for my rental car?

 - Check with your Insurance Agent, or review your policy to see whether your policy provides coverage for a rental vehicle.